Error 1 — water supply

 What does Error 1 mean on my Fisher & Paykel DD24DHTX9N?

-Error 1 indicates the dishwasher is not receiving an adequate water supply.
-Check that the inlet valve is fully open and the water supply hose is not kinked or blocked.
+Error 1 means the dishwasher isn’t getting enough water supply.
+Make sure the inlet valve is fully open and that the water supply hose is neither kinked nor blocked.

 Can I fix Error 1 myself without calling a technician?

-Many Error 1 causes, such as a closed water valve or clogged inlet filter, are straightforward DIY fixes.
-However, if the water inlet valve itself is faulty, replacement may require a professional.
+Absolutely!
+Many causes of Error 1, like a closed water valve or clogged inlet filter, are straightforward DIY fixes.
+However, if the water inlet valve itself is faulty, replacement might require a professional.

 How do I reset my DD24DHTX9N after fixing the water supply issue?